blue-veery-gmbh/spring-rest-2-ts/README.md

 spring-rest2ts-generator generates TypeScript code based on Spring MVC REST controllers and data model for HTTP requests and responses.

-spring-rest2ts-generator started from Spring MVC but we noticed that it is easy to support also JAX-RS annotations and such support has been added in version 1.2.4
+spring-rest2ts-generator started from Spring MVC but we noticed that it is easy to support also JAX-RS annotations and such support has been added in version 1.2.4.
+For model conversion Jackson or Gson annotations could be used.

 In version 1.2.4 we also added support for [angular2-jsonapi](https://github.com/ghidoz/angular2-jsonapi) which is a lightweight Angular2+ adapter for JSON API